Eton College: 19th century onwards

-Among headmasters of the 20th century were Cyril Alington, Robert Birley and Anthony Chenevix-Trench.
-M. R. James was a provost.
+In December 1940, during the height of the Blitz, a bomb fell on the College grounds, destroying part of the Upper School and blowing out the stained glass windows of the Chapel.
+In 1949 the College commissioned modernist replacement windows from Irish stained glass artist Evie Hone.
+The large Crucifixion window in the east wall was installed according to her design in 1952.
+However, Hone's death the following year prevented her from completing the Chapel's entire reglazing scheme.
+In 1959 the commission for the eight windows of the nave passed instead to artist John Piper, whose designs were realised in glass by his regular collaborator, the glassmaker Patrick Reyntiens, over the next five years.
+Intended to be in dialogue with Hone's east window, the four windows to the north each depict one of the Miracles of Jesus - the Miraculous Draft of Fishes, the Feeding of the Five Thousand, the Stilling of the Waters, and the Raising of Lazarus.
+To the south four Parables of Jesus are shown - the Light under a Bushel, the House built on Rock, the Lost Sheep, and the Sower.

+Among Head Masters of the late 19th and 20th centuries were Cyril Alington, Robert Birley and Anthony Chenevix-Trench.
+M. R. James was a Provost.
+Between 1926 and 1939, Eton pupils were included as part of a group of around 20 or 30 selected public school boys who travelled yearly to various British Empire countries as part of the Public School Boys Empire Tour.
+The first tour travelled to Australia; the last went to Canada.
+The purpose of the tours was to encourage Empire settlement, with the boys possibly becoming district officers in India or imperial governors of the Dominions.

-In 1959, the college constructed a nuclear bunker to house the college's provost and fellows.
+In 1959, the college constructed a nuclear bunker to house the college's Provost and fellows.
 The facility is now used for storage.

-In 1969 Dillibe Onyeama became the first black person to obtain his school-leaving certificate from Eton.
+In 1969, Dillibe Onyeama became the first black person to obtain his school-leaving certificate from Eton.
 Three years later Onyeama was banned from visiting Eton after he published a book which described the racism that he experienced during his time at the school.
-Simon Henderson, current headmaster of Eton, apologised to Onyeama for the treatment he endured during his time at the school, although Onyeama did not think the apology was necessary.
+Simon Henderson, current Head Master of Eton, apologised to Onyeama for the treatment he endured during his time at the school, although Onyeama did not think the apology was necessary.

 In 2005, the school was one of fifty of the country's leading independent schools found to have breached the Competition Act 1998 (see Eton College controversies).
 In 2011, plans to attack Eton College were found on the body of a senior al-Qaeda leader shot dead in Somalia.